Abu Musa: Name

 In recent centuries it, has also been called Bum Musa, Persian for "the land of Musa/Moses", instead of "Boum-Sou".

 In Arabic sources, "Abu Musa" (أبو موسى) comes from Abu Musa al-Ash'ari, a companion of Muhammad, who stayed on the island in 643 CE before battling the Persians.

 Geography

 Abu Musa island is located 70 km south of Bandar-e Shenas and 59 km north-northwest of Sharjah.
-Out of the 14 islands of Hormozgan, it is the farthest from the Iranian coast.
-Its highest point is the 110 m Mount Halva and has Abu Musa city as the center of the island.
+Of the 14 islands of Hormozgan, it is the farthest from the Iranian coast.
+Its highest point is the 110 m Mount Halva.
+Abu Musa city is the center of the island.

 The weather in Abu Musa is warm and humid, a better climate compared to other islands in the Persian Gulf.
 It has the most diverse ecosystem, but lacks suitable soil and water for farming.
 Fishing is the main industry for the locals.

 It is served by the regional Abu Musa Airport.